Narbase/kunafa-docs/docs/03-views/01-basic-views.md

 ## Other views
 Kunafa defines commonly used views such as `TextView`, `ImageView`, and `Button`.
 There are also [Layouts and Page](02-layouts-and-page.md).
 Other than that, you can find wrappers for most HTML tags.
 You can also wrap any arbitrary HTML or create your own view.
 Check [building custom view](04-building-custom-views.md) page for details.

+## Views Properties
+Some views define additional properties and functions in addition to the ones they inherit.
+For example, `TextView` have `text` property to get and set its text.